Aircraft Maintenance Task

 • Wheel assy change or “wheel change”

-For an aircraft this task is just more than unscrewing and screwing bolts.
+For an aircraft, this task is just more than unscrewing and screwing bolts.
 Let’s go together through the steps we have to follow to do this job:

 1. Paperwork

-The aircraft mechanic (FAA) or licensed engineer (EASA) doesn’t even get notified of the work if the job hasn’t gone through the proper planning, and the readiness always relays on the effectiveness and expertise of the organization and it’s personnel in charge.
+The aircraft mechanic (FAA) or licensed engineer (EASA) doesn’t even get notified of the work if the job hasn’t gone through the proper planning, and the readiness always relies on the effectiveness and expertise of the organization and it’s personnel in charge.

 The engineer gets notified and verifies the paperwork for: